top of page

 That’s the part I can’t wait for.

-I’m looking forward to sharing our collections with you.
+I’m looking forward to sharing this new soap collection with you.

 Trish